a-muscarello/herbopedia/README.md

 # **HerbOpedia**
 Created using Ruby 2.5.1

-Final Project for the NYC Tech Talent Pipeline's Web Development Fellowship Program (June 2018).
+Project for the NYC Tech Talent Pipeline's Web Development Fellowship Program (June 2018).

 Organize and create a unique MVP web product that is fully operational and uses a piece of technology you have not been taught in the classroom.
 This can be anything from a gem, a javascript library or a frontend framework.